 The financial statements include certain prior-year summarized information, which is presented for comparative purposes only.
-Accordingly, such information should be read in conjunction with the Federation's 2018 financial statements, from which the summarized information was derived.
+Accordingly, such information should be read in conjunction with the Federation's 2019 financial statements, from which the summarized information was derived.
+Certain prior year amounts have been reclassified to conform to the current year presentation.